 The walkway lines are medium grey.

 The final finishing was as per kits above with also a couple of 370 gallon tanks.
+The small pitot aft of the nose at the right side aft of the nose was added.
 Static dischargers were refined and made from fishing line and a metal pitot made form a needle installed.
 A final semi-gloss varnish coat was also airbrushed on top in a few thin layers.

 Final detailling was as described above for the F-16A kits...